haxpor/appvkek/README.md

 # appvkek
 Cli tool to check your approved permission with contracts connected with your wallet address, and allow to disapprove them.
 Support BSC (first), then Ethereum, and Polygon chain.

+The goal of this tool is to list out potential token contracts which are approved with allowance such that user can externally set a new amount of allowance later.

+At first this tool could possibly include automated disapprove allowance for all token contracts, but for now, it's clearer and better to do it externally with additional tool which is in working; will update here when there's some progress.

 # Setup

 Grab bscscan.com API key then define it via environment variable namely `APPVKEK_BSCSCAN_APIKEY` before running the application.